Spcman/getting-to-know-julia/_posts/2019-08-05-word-embeddings.md

      "i had for breakfast more paprika and a sort of porridge of maize flour which they said was mamaliga and egg-plant stuffed with forcemeat a very excellent dish which they call impletata"
      "for a little bit her breast heaved softly and her breath came and went like a tired child's"

-It's interesting to see the sentences returned - they mostly do seem similar.
+It's interesting to see the sentences returned - they are indeed mostly similar.

-As the sentence similrity function is slow to run I created a pre-trained array of all the sentences and there corresponding word vectors
+As the sentence similarity function is slow to run I created a pre-trained array of all the sentences and the corresponding word vector.
-Code to find and save the pre-trained data.

 ```julia
 drac_sent_vecs=[]